Background: What is e-Learning? What is the difference between the e-Learning learning plan and the all-in learning plan?

 Will students in the e-Learning Academy still have access to special education, English learner, and gifted services?

 Students with disabilities can have many of their accommodations embedded into the courses in accordance with their IEP or 504 plans.
-Intervention specialists and related service providers will be assigned to students participating in the Bexley e-Learning Academy and will provide specially designed instruction and related services according to the student's individual education plan (IEP).
-IEP teams will convene, as appropriate, to determine how a student's IEP may need to be amended in light of an online learning environment.
-English Language Coordinator will monitor the access and progress of students and will connect the family with English resources as appropriate.
+The IEP team will meet to review and revise the IEP as appropriate for students with IEPs who opt into the Bexley e-Learning Academy.
+The English Language Coordinator will monitor the access and progress of students and will connect the family with English resources as appropriate.
 Students will participate in English Language assessments as required.
-Students who are gifted and have a Written Education Plan for the elementary Cog ELA course will continue to be supported by a district Gifted Intervention Specialist.
+Students who are gifted and have a Written Education Plan for the elementary Cog ELA or middle school gifted ELA course will continue to be supported by a district Gifted Intervention Specialist.

 Does my e-learning student have to complete the art, music, and/or PE courses in SchoolsPLP?

 Our goal is to provide a well-rounded curriculum to our students, including e-learners.
-We believe allied arts contribute to meeting that goal.
+We believe the allied arts contribute to meeting that goal.
 However, we realize that our current pandemic situation and the demands of e-learning may require some to have a more narrow focus on those core academic subject areas of language arts, math, science, social studies, and health.
 All K-8 students will be enrolled in their electives courses and expected to participate and complete the course lessons and assessments.
-If a parent or guardian wants to have their K-8 child's second semester courses be limited to the course subject areas and drop the allied arts courses, the parent should notify Colleen Boyle of that request via email after they have completed the second semester e-learning enrollment form (see link in building newsletters).
-The second semester schedule will be revised with those courses dropped starting on January 5.
-Students should continue to progress through their courses at the indicated pace through the end of this quarter on December 18.
+If a parent or guardian wants to have their K-8 child's second semester courses be limited to the course subject areas and drop the allied arts courses, the parent should notify Dr. Colleen Boyle of that request via email after they have completed the second semester e-learning enrollment form (see link in building newsletters).
 Parents/guardians who request to have such courses dropped from their student's schedule will assume responsibility for providing their child with related experiences of their choosing.
-Note: Students in grades 9-12 may only drop an elective if is is not needed to meet a graduation requirement.
+Note: Students in grades 9-12 may only drop an elective if it is not needed to meet a graduation requirement.
 Course required for graduation must be completed as scheduled.

 How will students in the Bexley e-Learning Academy maintain connections with teachers and classmates?
 Can they participate in live sessions with their original teacher or classmates or access assignments posted in Google Classroom/Canvas?

-When the district moves to a hybrid or an all-in model of learning, live sessions will no longer occur since our Bexley teachers and students will be meeting face to face in classrooms.
+When district moves to an "all in" model of learning, live Zoom sessions (other than weekly meetings with case managers) will no longer occur since our Bexley teachers and students will be meeting face-to-face in classrooms.
 Additionally, students in e-learning will no longer be enrolled in their previous teacher’s classes due to state reporting, so students will not have access to those Google Classrooms or Canvas settings.
 The e-learning platform is designed to be an independent, self-paced learning experience.
 However, we realize the importance of human connection.
-So, the case managers assigned to monitor student participation and progress will hold weekly office hours for students to arrange for video check-ins.
-Additionally, those case managers will host weekly live sessions for the students in their group to interact with peers and engage in team-building and social-emotional activities.
+So, the case managers assigned to monitor student participation and progress will host weekly live sessions for the students in their group to interact with peers and engage in team-building and social-emotional activities.
+School counselors will often participate in those weekly sessions, as well.

-If the district returns to full virtual learning mid-semester, can my student return to classes taught by the Bexley teachers?
+If the district moves between all in, hybrid, and/or full virtual learning mid-quarter, can my student leave the e-Learning platform and return to classes taught by the Bexley teachers?

-Yes, students may return to instruction with Bexley teachers at the beginning of the new semester (January 5) and remain with Bexley teachers for the duration of the spring semester.
-The student will need to fulfill the commitment made to stay in e-learning through the end of the first semester.
+Because of the complexity of curricular transitions moving between SchoolsPLP (e-learning) and teacher-led classes, especially so close to the end of the year, the student will need to fulfill the commitment made to stay in e-learning through the end of the school year.
 This is to ensure there is continuity in the content instruction and to avoid any learning gaps that may arise if the student were to go back and forth between settings.

-We are partway through the semester and would like to make a change in our child's learning environment.
+We are partway through the quarter and would like to make a change in our child's learning environment.
 Can we do so?